 This research is also fundamental to understanding when, during the dormant period, bud injury occurred and to the question of how growers can ensure that maximal grapevine cold hardiness is achieved for the dormant season.
 Conditions specific to each geographical area may vary depending on climate, soil and viticultural practices.
 Therefore, regional sampling accounts for the differences that may lead to different rates of vine acclimation and deacclimation as well as maximum cold hardiness levels.
 To assess regional differentiations, samples of Chardonnay and Cabernet Franc will be taken from the sub-appellations within the Niagara Peninsula and the Viticultural Areas of Lake Erie North Shore and Prince Edward County.
 Additional sampling of Riesling, Pinot noir, Sauvignon blanc, Merlot, and Syrah will also be done in selected areas where these cultivars are prominent.
 This database of information will assess varietal and regional variations in cold hardiness over multiple years and assist growers and researchers across Ontario in developing effective and efficient winter protection strategies.

-This initiative is supported by funding through Agriculture and Agri-Food Canada’s (AAFC) Developing Innovative Agri-Products initiative and the Ontario Ministry of Economic Development and Innovation’s (MEDI) Ontario Research Fund, which support industry-led research and innovation.
-This outreach project is a collaboration between AAFC, MEDI, the Grape Growers of Ontario and Brock’s CCOVI and is part of CCOVI’s heightened emphasis on outreach to the grape and wine industry.
+This initiative is supported by funding through Agriculture and Agri-Food Canada’s (AAFC) Developing Innovative Agri-Products initiative and the Ontario Ministry of Research and Innovation's (MRI) Ontario Research Fund, which support industry-led research and innovation.
+This outreach project is a collaboration between AAFC, MRI, the Grape Growers of Ontario and Brock’s CCOVI and is part of CCOVI’s heightened emphasis on outreach to the grape and wine industry.